geotools/geotools/docs/user/unsupported/process/process.rst

     ProgressListener progress = new ProgressWindow(null);
     Map<String, Object> results = r2v.execute(params, progress);

-Using a ProcessorExecutor
+Using a ``ProcessorExecutor``
-'''''''''''''''''''''''''
+''''''''''''''''''''''''''''''

 The real fun with using the Processes utility class is that you can set up work and then schedule the work in two separate steps.
 This is a great way to use multi-core processors in your application.

-1. You can then use a ProcessorExecutor is going to be in charge of running your processes - you can indicate how many threads you want it to keep going at once.
+1. You can then use a ``ProcessorExecutor`` is going to be in charge of running your processes - you can indicate how many threads you want it to keep going at once.

    A good idea is the number of cores you have plus 1.::